 This Instructable will provide a step by step procedure for building a USB laptop keyboard controller.
-I created this guide and YouTube video to hopefully make it easier for people to re-purpose an old laptop.
+I created this guide and video to hopefully make it easier for people to re-purpose an old laptop.
 A typical laptop keyboard relies on the motherboard for the scanning circuitry.
 I use a Teensy microcontroller mounted on a connector board to take over this function.
 Teensies are often used by the mechanical keyboard enthusiasts at Geekhack and Deskthority and the TMK software is the most popular controller code.
 The TMK code is a bit of an overkill if you just want a simple USB keyboard but it will certainly provide all the features you could ever need.
 If you would rather write your own keyboard software using Arduino, the Teensyduino functions give you total USB control.
 Whatever software you decide to use, it will require a key matrix that maps out how your keyboard is wired.
 One approach, (that I never want to do again) is to exhaustively check every connector pin combination with an ohm meter while holding down each key.
 I did this when I converted a Sony Vaio into a Raspberry Pi laptop.
 An Instructable from alpinedelta disassembles the keyboard in order for the connections to each switch to be visually traced back to the connector.
 Instead of taking the keyboard apart or using an ohm meter, this Instructable will load the Teensy with an automated continuity tester.
 The Teensy will report over USB, the two pin numbers that are connected when you press a key.
 After every key has been pressed, the results can be transferred to a row-column matrix and used by the TMK keyboard controller software or a home-brew Teensyduino routine.

 Laptop keyboards use a flexible printed circuit (FPC) that connects all the key switches in an array of rows and columns.
-The two bins of laptop keyboards shown below are from Re-PC, a local recycling store.

-About 75% of the keyboards have FPC cables that end with exposed metal on one side and a plastic backing on the other side.
-The plastic backing plus the FPC material measure about 0.33 mm thick.
-A typical keyboard without a number pad has 24 or 25 signal traces with a 1 mm pitch as shown below.
+There are many different FPC to motherboard connection methods but a large number of laptops use a set of traces that end with exposed metal on one side and a plastic backing on the other side.
+The plastic backing plus the FPC material measure about 0.33 mm thick on a standard cable.
+A typical keyboard without a number pad has 24 or 25 signal traces with a 1 mm pitch.
 If there is a number pad, then it's common to have 26 traces with a 1 mm pitch.
-A few of the keyboards at Re-PC had 30 to 34 traces and some had a 0.8mm pitch.
-Connectors for 24 to 34 pin keyboard cables are readily available from companies like Aliexpress or Digikey.
+Most of the FPC cables I tested will fit in a generic connector with no modifications.
+Connectors for this style of keyboard FPC cable are readily available from companies like Aliexpress or Digikey.
 The number of signal traces and the pitch are the parameters you will need when ordering.
-There were some old keyboards in the bins with rigid printed circuit board connectors and some other keyboards with specialized connectors soldered to the end of the FPC cable.
-These keyboards will not be the focus of this Instructable.
+The picture below shows a standard 24 pin FPC Cable with a 1mm trace pitch.

+Some FPC cables need to be modified to fit in a generic connector.
+Locking nubs on the side of the cable are easy to remove with wire cutters.

-If the FPC traces don't line up with the connector pins, use an X-ACTO knife to trim along the side of the cable as shown.
+If the FPC traces don't line up with the connector pins, use an X-ACTO knife to trim along the side of the cable.

 The Dell Latitude D630 keyboard needed the most modifications.
 It had a solder-less connector on the end of the FPC cable that was easily removed.
-Then I pulled off the extra thick plastic backing that was glued on the end of the cable and cut a notch on the side to align the contacts.
-To bring the thickness back to normal, I glued 2 pieces of paper to the end of the cable (see below).
+Then I trimmed off the side nubs and made a notch to align the contacts.